rasyidkaromi/RevitAPI/README.md

 To open this folder simply type “C:\ProgramData” as the file path and click enter.

-Currently there are 4 AddIn files.
+Currently there are X AddIn files.
 Each can be accessed/used in Revit 2018 by navigating to the AddIns tab, then clicking external tools on the far left of the screen.
 External tools will have a drop-down list of each AddIn command.
-Each AddIn functionality is described as below.

 ## Copyright
 If you plan on using any or all of this code please check out the licence conditions, they are pretty easy to abide by. :)